syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Grouping.md

 documentation: UG
 ---

-# Grouping in Xamarin.Android DataGrid (SfDataGrid)
+# Grouping in Xamarin.Android SfDataGrid

 A group represents a collection of records of a category.
 When grouping is applied, the data is organized into a hierarchical structure based on matching field values.
 The records having identical values in the grouped column are combined to form a group.
 Each group is identified by its [CaptionSummaryRow](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfDataGrid.SfDataGrid.html#Syncfusion_SfDataGrid_SfDataGrid_CaptionSummaryRow) to get the underlying records in view.